manasa-arun/python/content/en/Tips/python-create-list-with-numbers-between-2-values.md

 Note: Negative values in step values can be used to create a descending order list.

 ## conclusion:
-using range() we can easily create a list with 2 values in python,
+using range() we can easily create a list with 2 values in Python,

-in this article we explained in a simple python program code with best example you can also try your own list.
+in this article we explained in a simple Python program code with best example you can also try your own list.